-The financial burden of losing a spouse weighs more heavily on women than it does men, and many women say they wish they had “some or more” life insurance at the time of their spouse’s death, according to new survey by New York Life.
+The financial burden of losing a spouse weighs more heavily on women than it does men.
+Many women say they wish they had life insurance at the time of their spouse’s death, according to new survey by New York Life.

 In the survey, New York Life analyzed the financial and emotional toll of losing a spouse had on the surviving spouse and whether or not they felt financial prepared.
 The survey discovered that women felt more financially unprepared than men after losing their spouse.